 executive production bi-p association

-coproduction Théâtre Brétigny, scène conventionnée, Théâtre Louis Aragon, scène conventionnée Danse de Tremblay-en-France, L'échangeur - CDC Hauts-de-France.
+coproduction Théâtre Brétigny, scène conventionnée, Théâtre Louis Aragon, scène conventionnée Danse de Tremblay-en-France, L'échangeur - CDCN Hauts-de-France.

-with the support of Département de Seine Saint Denis dans le cadre de « Territoire de la danse » 2016.
+with the support of Département de Seine Saint Denis in the frame of « Territoire de la danse » 2016.

-L'échangeur, CDCN Hauts de France - Festival C'est comme ça!, FR
+L'échangeur, CDCN Hauts de France in the frame of Festival C'est comme ça!, FR

 Espace 1789 , Saint Ouen, FR

 Théâtre Dedans dehors, Scène conventionnée de Brétigny-Sur-Orge, FR

 CCN2 - Centre Chorégraphique National de Grenoble, FR